Uquinix/uqis/README.md

 UQIS is a dependency-based init system that hooks onto the system-provided init program on Enso, `/sbin/init`.
-UQIS is a fork of OpenRC, our changes made include the removal of support for other operating systems, many performance enhancements, security updates, and other under-the-hood fixes.
+UQIS is a fork of OpenRC, our changes made include performance enhancements, security updates, and other under-the-hood fixes.

 For any enquires, please contact us at support@uquinix.com